-What is the reason for the mitzvah of sefiras ha’omer and what is the lesson we should be taking from the mitzvah?
+What is the reason for the mitzvah of sefiras ha’omer?

 Well, sefiras ha’omer is a mitzvah di’oraisah and therefore I wouldn’t say that I know the reason.
 But I can tell you one of the things that we can learn from it.

-We don’t count how many days it is until matan Torah.
+We don’t count how many days it is until Matan Torah.
 That’s how we should do it.
-Fifty days till matan Torah.
-Forty-nine days till matan Torah.
-Forty-eight days till matan Torah.
+Forty-nine days till Matan Torah.
+Forty-eight days till Matan Torah.
 Forty-seven days.
 Less and less.
 But no, we don’t do that.
 We’re counting from the omer.
 One day from the omer.
 Two days from the omer.
 Three days from the omer.
 We count up, from the omer, until we get to Shavuos.

 The answer is that we’re looking backwards.
 We’re looking backwards at the korban omer.
 What is the omer saying?
 The omer tells us that Hakodosh Boruch Hu is giving us food. הזן ומפרנס לכל.
 He feeds the whole world.
 That’s the greatest of all things that He does in the world.

 And therefore, how great is the opportunity of thanking Hashem for the food!
-And, the korban ha’omer is hakaras ha’tov for the food.
-So you say, “Hashem, You gave us food one day.”
-“Now, two days you’re giving us food.”
-“Now, it’s three days and you’re still giving us food.”
-Four days food, five days food.
+And, the korban ha’omer is hakaras hatov for the food.
+So we say, “Hashem, You gave us food one day.”
+“Now, two days You’re giving us food.”
+“Now, it’s three days and You’re still giving us food.”
+Four days, food; five days, food.
 You’re giving us food one day after the next.

 And that’s why even though some people say that birchas hatorah is not di’oraisah, but everyone agrees that birchas hamazon is di’oraisah.
 Everyone says that.
 Because it’s so important to thank Hashem for food!
 And even if both are di’oraisah, but the food is so important.
 All day long, wherever you go, you see the miracle of food.
 You see the yad Hashem everywhere.
 When you pass by an Italian delicatessen and the Italians are eating their sausages, you look at them eating and you should praise Hashem.
 Say “נותן לחם לכל בשר כי לעולם חסדו.”
 Hashem is feeding the whole world all the time!